 When you knock on your tree’s trunk, does it sound hollow?
 When you give it a once-over, do you see large cavities forming?
 These problems could mean the tree has significant internal decay.

 It’s important to note that a weak trunk is one of the most dangerous signs of a tree dying because it may not be able to support the weight of its branches.
 All it will take is a strong wind or severe storm to further weaken the compromised tree.
-For this reason, you should invest in a tree risk assessment to determine if it’s time to say goodbye to the towering giant before it causes harm.
+For this reason, you should invest in a tree health inspection to determine if it’s time to say goodbye to the towering giant before it causes harm.

 Excessive Leaning